Decor Ideas

 Metal detail is often strongest in hardware, frames, lamps, and smaller edited accents.

-What Usually Weakens Metal Element Color
+What Weakens Metal Element Color

 What to avoid with metal element colors